jakub-mata/tax-registry-blockchain/README.md

 ## Installation

 Run `git clone` on this repository.
-Inside the repository, run dotnet

 ## Requirements

+The current version is only supported on Linux.

+- .NET SDK version 8 or higher
+    - check [.NET docs](https://learn.microsoft.com/en-us/dotnet/core/sdk) for more info
+- PostgreSQL database
+    - make sure you have `postgresql` and `postgres-contrib` installed.
+If not, run `sudo apt install postgresql postgres-contrib` if you have the APT package-manager.
+    - you can check you have it installed by running `psql --version`
+    - once you have it installed, we need to set up authentication for the database, see [App setup](#app-setup) below.

-### App setup
+## App setup
 The application is set up using a `.env` file.
-Navigate to the project's base directory.
-We have to create an env file with authentication information:
+Navigate to the project's base directory, go to `./src/TaxChain.Daemon` and create a new `.env` file here.
+Let's set it up to contain this information:
 ```.env
 TAXCHAIN_DB_HOST=postgres
 TAXCHAIN_DB_PORT=5432  #Default port for PostgreSQL